-Ecoscience is about life in all respects.
-We teach, provide consultancy and research in life; right from bacteria to whales over genes to ecosystems and from basic research to applied biology in nature management and biotechnology.
+Overall, the Department of Ecoscience is about life.
+We teach, provide consultancy and conduct research on life, with topics spanning from bacteria to whales, from genes to ecosystems and from basic research to applied biology in nature management and bio technology.

-In short, biology is a broad and lively subject in which new ideas tickles out.
-If you have any questions regarding our research or teaching activities, please do not hesitate to contact anyone of our staff members.
+In short, biology is a comprehensive and dynamic subject, rich on new ideas.
+If you have questions regarding our work, please do not hesitate to contact any of our staff members.

 The National Environmental Research Institute (NERI) is established in 1989 when the Danish Environmental Protection agency merged its laboratories for marine pollution, freshwater, air pollution, analytical chemistry and the centre for soil ecology.
 The National Environmental Research Institute is the national environmental research institution and an internationally recognised capacity in the field of strategic research, monitoring and consultancy.
 The National Environmental Research Institute has three locations in Denmark, headquartered in Roskilde.

 NERI becomes part of Aarhus University on 1 January 2007 and becomes be part of the Faculty of Natural Sciences.